marylynn-dev/Node-Authentication-Tutorial/README.md

 ### Technologies Used

-Node.js: A JavaScript runtime for building scalable server-side applications.
+-Node.js: A JavaScript runtime for building scalable server-side applications.
-Express.js: A fast and minimalist web framework for Node.js.
+-Express.js: A fast and minimalist web framework for Node.js.
-MongoDB: A NoSQL database for storing user information in a flexible and scalable manner.
+-MongoDB: A NoSQL database for storing user information in a flexible and scalable manner.
-JWT: A compact, URL-safe means of representing claims to be transferred between two parties.
+-JWT: A compact, URL-safe means of representing claims to be transferred between two parties.
-Redis: An in-memory data structure store used for caching frequently accessed data.
+-Redis: An in-memory data structure store used for caching frequently accessed data.
-bcrypt: A library for hashing and comparing passwords securely.
+-bcrypt: A library for hashing and comparing passwords securely.
-Joi: A powerful schema description language and data validator for JavaScript.
+-Joi: A powerful schema description language and data validator for JavaScript.

 ### Contributons